See the Apply tab on the Housing website. You will need to submit the following documents in addition to completing the online application:

 Residence Halls (not apartment units) are equipped with Ethernet hookups ports, if needed.
 Cables are not provided.

-In the 2-bdr and 4-bdr apartments, each student space has a desk with a bookshelf and one drawer, a dresser with three drawers, and a twin, extra-long twin bed.
+In two and four-bedroom apartments, each student space has a desk with a bookshelf and one drawer, a dresser with three drawers, and a twin extra-long twin bed.
 Two-bedroom apartment unit bedroom have two sets of furniture pieces to accomodate the potential of two residents in the same bedroom.
 Each resident has their own closet.
-Each living room should have a coffee table, side table, bookcase, sofa, loveseat, and chair.
-Each dining area should have a table with four wooden chairs.
-The kitchens are equipped with stoves/ovens, microwaves, and a full refrigerator/freezer.
+Each living room has a coffee table, side table, bookcase, sofa, loveseat, and chair.
+Each dining area has a table with four wooden chairs.
+The kitchens are equipped with oven/stove ranges, microwaves, and a full-size refrigerator.

-Please see the Campus Living Guide for a more comprehensive list of appliances that are permitted or prohibited.
+Yes!
+However, please see the Campus Living Guide for a more comprehensive list of appliances that are permitted or prohibited in housing.

-For Residence Hall residents, usually microwave dishes are good to have.
+For Residence Hall residents, microwave dishes are good to have.
 A few plates, bowls, and silverware are the basic necessities for residence hall life, though you are free to bring pots and pans for cooking and baking in the communal kitchen.
 There are a limited amount of dishes and utensils provided for in the residence hall communal kitchens, but it is a good idea to bring your own.

 In the apartments, there is a shared kitchen available, but housing does not provide any kitchen appliances, dishes, or utensils; so it’s usually a good idea to bring your own dishes, silverware, pots and pans, and other utensils for cooking.

 We encourage residents to make their space their home away from home; however, we strongly discourage decorations of drug and alcohol paraphernalia.
 Such items will be confiscated upon discovery.
 We recommend using tape or other non-damaging adhesive products and discourage the use of tacks and nails to put up posters, pictures, and any other decorations on the wall as any holes may be considered damage and result in a housing charge.